trezor/blockbook/docs/build.md

 build/backend-bitcoin_0.16.1-satoshilabs-1_amd64.deb  build/backend-bitcoin-testnet_0.16.1-satoshilabs-1_amd64.deb  build/blockbook-bitcoin_0.0.6_amd64.deb
 ```

-We have built two backend packages – for Bitcoin and Testnet – and Blockbook package for Bitcoin.
-Before build have been
+We have built two back-end packages – for Bitcoin and Testnet – and Blockbook package for Bitcoin.
+Before build have
-performed there was cleaned build directory and rebuilt Docker image.
+been performed there was cleaned build directory and rebuilt Docker image.

 ### Extra variables